miohtama/sublime-helper/README.rst

 To open the current folder as a Sublime Text project - you will have sidebar to browse files.

+When you start Sublime Text for the first time, after the script has updated *Package Control.sublime-settings* file, you will get various automatically opening tabs telling you that this and that plugin has been installed.

 Features
 ----------